robier/dokman/docs/helpers/enter.md

 ------------

 Enter helper script is here to ease our life when we want to enter or run arbitrary script on a **running** instance of container.
-It's basically a wrapper for `docker-compose exec` script.
+It's basically a wrapper for `docker compose exec` script.

 Enter script syntax looks like:
 ```bash
 docker/enter [<options>] <environment>:<service> [sh|bash] [<command> [<args...>]]
 ```
-- `[<options>]` - options that you can send to docker to change behavior (ie. `--user root` to access container as root user), to see full list of available options please use `docker-compose exec -h` and check section **Options**
+- `[<options>]` - options that you can send to docker to change behavior (ie. `--user root` to access container as root user), to see full list of available options please use `docker compose exec -h` and check section **Options**
 - `<environment>:<service>` - if you want to access **php** service of **dev** environment you would use `dev:php`
 - `[sh|bash]` - in what shell you will be logged in when you go to interactive tty, `sh` shell is default as all containers have it by default